 By 2025, 1 in 4 students in U.S. Schools will be English Language Learners.
-And, in Wisconsin alone, 86% of school districts will have English Language Learners, and that number is continuing to climb.
+And, in Wisconsin alone, 86% of school districts will have English Language Learners.
 That means all teachers will likely work with students who are learning English in school.
 But today there is a critical shortage of teachers who are prepared to meet this growing demand.

 The career outlook for Wisconsin teachers with a bilingual license is bright!
 There currently is a critical shortage of teachers in the state with the skills to meet the demand.